sriram14/Third-Sem-Project-Orders-API/README.md

 # Third-Sem-Project-Orders-API
 It's a simple e-commerce project where users can sign up and place orders.
 Suppliers can add products while customers can purchase them.
-This project uses NodeJS+Express+MongoDB
+This project uses MongoDB+Express+NodeJS

+Project details:
+It's a simple ecommerce-like portal where suppliers and customers can register accounts.
+Suppliers can only add products to the database and view products from it.
+Customers can view products and order them.

+This project uses NodeJS+Express for the backend and handlebars for template rendering.
+Authentication is implemented and logged in user information is stored in cookies and retrived when needed (to access private routes).

+There are private routes for customers and suppliers which can be accessed only by them after logging in.
+JWT is used for token verification.

 If you want to use/test this project in your PC, make sure you've got these programs installed:
  1. NodeJS v10